How to deal with separation anxiety as a single mother.

 When it comes to co-parenting there’s plenty of advice to be found.
 Books, websites, documentaries, even apps.
 But many forget one important area: How do you cope while your kids are with their father?
 Separation anxiety is not exclusive to children, it’s a real and relative emotion, and it hits some single mums hard.

 So how can you temper the temptation to lock all the doors so they can’t leave?
-And how can you find contentment in your time without them.

 HOW TO DEAL WITH SEPARATION ANXIETY AS A SINGLE MOTHER

 HOLD IT TOGETHER IN FRONT OF THE KIDS

 Advice for parenting through separation rightly suggests we are open about our feelings, and to encourage our children to do the same.
 But be careful here.
 Our children mirror our emotions.
 If they see you are upset when they leave, it will make them upset too.
 If you are calm and happy at handover time, they are likely to feel calm and happy too.
 This in-turn will make the separation more manageable for you.